This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 Policy Advisory Committee

-The Policy Advisory Committee provides advice to the Chief Federal Magistrate in relation to the Court's overall strategies and policies for the delivery of court services.
-Advice is also provided to the Chief Federal Magistrate and the Chief Executive Officer regarding the support and assistance required by federal magistrates to best exercise the judicial powers of the Commonwealth of Australia.
-The Committee met four times in 2010–11, considering administrative and financial matters.
-The Committee comprises:
+The Policy Advisory Committee provides advice to the Chief Judge in relation to the Court’s overall strategies and policies for the delivery of court services.
+Advice is also provided to the Chief Judge and the Chief Executive Officer regarding the support and assistance required by judges to best exercise the judicial powers of the Commonwealth of Australia.
+The committee met four times in 2012–13, considering administrative and financial matters, and comprises:

 - Acting Chief Executive Officer (Richard Foster)

-In each court region, the Chief Federal Magistrate delegates a senior federal magistrate the responsibility of assisting him and the National Coordinator of Case Management (NCoCM) in the case management for that region.
-The role of the Case Management Federal Magistrate (CMFM) adds to the communication throughout the Court on all aspects of workload, timeliness and court practice.
-CMFMs are also a local contact point for regional stakeholders.
-The CMFMs meet quarterly with the Chief Federal Magistrate, the NCoCM, Principal Registrar and Acting Deputy Chief Executive Officer to share information about workload trends and issues in their regions and to enhance the adoption of consistent case management practices at registry, regional and national levels.
+In each court region, the Chief Judge delegates a senior judge the responsibility of assisting him and the National Coordinator of Case Management with the case management in that region.
+The role of the Case Management Judge also adds to the communication throughout the Court on all aspects of workload, timeliness and court practice.
+Case Management Judges are also local points of contact for regional stakeholders.
+The Case Management Judges meet quarterly with the Chief Judge, the National Coordinator of Case Management, Principal Registrar and Acting Deputy Chief Executive Officer, to share information about workload trends and issues in their regions and to enhance the adoption of consistent case management practices at registry, regional and national levels.

 The Legal Committee considers possible rule amendments and wider legal issues about the jurisdiction of the Court.
-The Committee refers its recommendations to the Chief Federal Magistrate for the consideration of the Court as a whole.
-Legislation requires that the Rules of Court be approved by all or a majority of federal magistrates.
-Meeting monthly, the Committee:
+The committee refers its recommendations to the Chief Judge for the consideration of the Court as a whole.
+Legislation requires that the Rules of Court be approved by all or a majority of judges.
+Meeting monthly, the committee considers:

-- considers legislative developments before introduction to ensure the Court is prepared for such developments
+- legislative developments before introduction to ensure the Court is prepared for such developments

-- oversees the development of Rules and practice notices and makes recommendations to the Chief Federal Magistrate about the adoption of Rules and forms
+- the development of Rules and practice notices and recommendations to the Chief Judge about the adoption of Rules and forms, and

-- oversees the operation of Rules and notices to ensure their efficacy and continued suitability
+- the operation of Rules and notices to ensure their efficacy and continued suitability.

 Audit and Risk Committee

-During 2011–12, the Committee considered a range of issues including the Court's internal audit plan, strategic risk and fraud risk treatments, and oversight of the Australian National Audit Office and internal audit report recommendations.
+During 2012–13, the Committee considered a range of issues, including the Court’s internal audit plan, strategic risk and fraud risk treatments and business continuity.
+It also provided oversight of the Australian National Audit Office and internal audit report recommendations.

 Chief Executive Officer’s Management Advisory Group

-The Chief Executive Officer's Management Advisory Group provides operational and policy advice to the CEO on key areas that affect the administration of the Federal Magistrates Court and the Family Court.
-Chaired by the acting CEO of the Federal Magistrates Court and CEO of the Family Court, Richard Foster, the group meets every six to eight weeks and comprises:
+The Chief Executive Officer’s Management Advisory Group (CMAG) provides operational and policy advice to the Chief Executive Officer on key areas that affect the administration of the Federal Circuit Court and the Family Court.
+Chaired by the acting Chief Executive Officer of the Federal Circuit Court and Chief Executive Officer of the Family Court, Richard Foster, the group meets every six to eight weeks and comprises: